home-assistant/home-assistant.io/source/_posts/2024-12-01-the-month-of-what-the-heck.markdown

 ### Lowering the barrier for sharing WTH?! moments

-We realize reporting bugs on our [GitHub] might be a steep hill and, for some, maybe even a bit scary (although you shouldn’t be).
+We realize reporting bugs on our [GitHub] might be a steep hill and, for some, maybe even a bit scary.
 You need a GitHub account to report an issue following issue templates and forms, and the report itself needs to be written in a way that a developer can work with.
 Above all, we use our issue tracker to track actual issues and bugs, not small feature requests or annoyances.

 While this is a common and reasonable process to collect, track, and process bugs, our issue tracking-process might not be the ideal way to learn about your